jimmiedave/BC95XLTprog/README.md

 In general, spreadsheets offer a lot more flexibility in handling tabular data than any scanner channel management program I've tried.
 Masochists can queue for Notepad or vi.

+### A note on Linux
+Linux will require that the user be a member of the "dialout" group to use the serial port without administrative privileges.
+To accomplish this, you'll need admin privileges (assuming you're using `sudo` here), and you'll add your user to the group this way (don't type the curly braces!):

+`sudo adduser {yourusername} dialout`

 ## Making your CSV file
 Your CSV file will need to have 5 columns minimum: